-Family Outcomes: As part of the ongoing monitoring process and reporting to the Office of Special Education Programs (OSEP), family outcomes have been established to ensure that families are knowledgeable of their rights, are able to communicate their needs, and are supported and equipped to help their child develop and learn.
+Family Outcomes: As part of the ongoing monitoring process and reporting to the Office of Special Education Programs (OSEP), family outcomes have been established to ensure that families are knowledgeable of their rights and are supported and equipped to help their child develop and learn.
 These three family outcomes have been established by OSEP and in Alabama, a family survey is conducted each year to determine families' level of understanding and preparedness.
 The three family outcomes are as follows: